Table of Contents

 Deepavali, also known as Diwali or the Festival of Lights, is a major Hindu festival in Malaysia.

-To prepare for the holiday, homes are thoroughly cleaned and decorated with colorful rangoli designs made from rice flour, symbolizing the welcoming of prosperity and the dispelling of darkness.
-Oil lamps and candles are placed around homes and temples, illuminating the night and representing the victory of light over darkness and good over evil.
+To prepare for the holiday, homes are thoroughly cleaned and decorated with colorful rangoli designs made from rice flour.
+Oil lamps and candles are placed around homes and temples to represent the victory of light over darkness and good over evil.

 The festivities begin with early morning rituals, including a traditional oil bath that signifies purification and renewal.
 Families then dress in their finest clothes and head to temples for prayers and offerings, seeking blessings for the year ahead.
-The day is marked by feasts featuring an array of delicious sweets and savory dishes such as murukku, laddu, and biryani.
+Like most of the other festivals, Deepavali celebration is also accompanied by feasts featuring an array of delicious sweets and savory dishes such as murukku, laddu, and biryani.

 4. Christmas

 On Christmas Eve, Christians attend midnight mass or church services.
-Families and friends gather for sumptuous feasts, enjoying dishes like roast turkey, fruitcake, and local delicacies.
-The presence of Santa Claus add to the festive cheer, especially for children.
+Families and friends gather for feasts, enjoying dishes like roast turkey, fruitcake, and local delicacies.
+The presence of Santa Claus, albeit the Asian version, add to the festive cheer, especially for children.

 5. Eid-ul-Adha (Hari Raya Aidiladha)

-Eid al-Adha, known as Hari Raya Haji in Malaysia, is a significant Islamic festival celebrated with solemnity.
-The festival commemorates the willingness of Prophet Ibrahim (Abraham) to sacrifice his son as an act of obedience to God, and it emphasizes sacrifice, faith, and community.
+Eid al-Adha, known as Hari Raya Aidiladha / Haji in Malaysia, is the second biggest Islamic festival in Malaysia.
+It honors the willingness of Prophet Ibrahim (Abraham) to sacrifice his son as an act of obedience to God, and it emphasizes sacrifice, faith, and community.

 On the morning of Eid al-Adha, Muslims gather at mosques or prayer grounds to perform special prayers.
 After prayers, they partake in the Qurban ritual, where animals such as sheep, goats, or cows are sacrificed.
-The meat is then distributed among family, friends, and the less fortunate, symbolizing generosity and solidarity within the community.
+The meat is then distributed among family, friends, and the less fortunate.

 6. Thaipusam

-Thaipusam is a vibrant Hindu festival celebrated predominantly by the Tamil community in Malaysia, particularly at the Batu Caves near Kuala Lumpur.
-Leading up to Thaipusam, devotees engage in a period of fasting and spiritual preparation as acts of penance and purification.
+Thaipusam is a Hindu festival that is celebrated predominantly by the Tamil community in Malaysia.
+Leading up to Thaipusam, devotees engage in a period of fasting and spiritual preparation.

 The highlight of Thaipusam is the kavadi procession, where devotees carry ornately decorated structures (kavadis) on their shoulders or pierce their bodies with hooks and skewers as acts of devotion and penance.
 These acts symbolize the burdens and sacrifices made for the sake of spiritual growth and fulfillment.

-Many devotees undertake a pilgrimage on foot from temples to the Batu Caves, where the kavadis are carried up the steep steps leading to the temple cave.
-The piercing of the skin is a striking ritual that draws spectators from around the world, who often join in the procession.
+The Batu Caves near Kuala Lumpur is where the biggest procession takes place.
+Thousands of devotees undertake a pilgrimage on foot to the caves, where the kavadis are carried up the steep steps leading to the temple cave.
+The piercing of the skin is a striking ritual that draws spectators from around the world to join in the procession.

 7. Hari Gawai